mrisc32/mc1/README.md

 * Memory:
   * Support for off-chip RAM (e.g. DRAM or SRAM) - perhaps with an on-chip L2 cache.
 * I/O:
-  * For debugging/control, simple FPGA board I/O such as buttons and leds will be memory mapped into the CPU address space.
   * A Micro SD interface may be added to read programs and data, and perhaps an interface for mouse/keyboard (e.g. PS/2).